 Charlie Lee creator of Litecoin (LTC) or Vitalik Buterin Creators of Etehreum (ETH) have been other figures to deny that Wright was really Nakamoto on his Twitter accounts.

-Litecoin creator Charlie Lee scoffs on Twitter for Craig S. Wright to say he's Satoshi Nakamoto
+Litecoin creator Charlie Lee mocks on Twitter that Craig S. Wright says what is satoshi Nakamoto

 Series of Twitter messages from Vitalik Buterin, creator of Ethereum, explaining why Craig S. Wright is not Satoshi Nakamoto